vikingdata/articles/databases/mysql/MySQL_Clusterset_on_one_server.md

   # If it asks for a password, just press enter.

   # Optional install a specific version
-  # We must have 8.0.36 or earlier, because we download oracle's shell and router at 8.0.36
+  # We must have 8.0.39 or earlier, because we download oracle's shell and router at 8.0.40
 # apt list -a percona-server-server
-# apt install  percona-server-server=8.0.35-27-1.jammy

-sudo apt install percona-server-server -y
+sudo apt install percona-server-server=8.0.39-30-1.jammy

 ```